This post may contain affiliate links. See our disclosure policy.

 Which Bacon Is Best?

 You can’t go wrong with a thick-cut bacon for this recipe.
-Obviously if you get a higher-quality bacon you will get a better bacon jam.
+If you get a higher-quality bacon you will get a better bacon jam.
 If all you have is regular-cut bacon, that works great too!
 Using smoked bacon will give your jam a nice rounded-out smoky flavor that will taste great on burgers or grilled meats.

 Pre-cooked bacon doesn’t work well because you aren’t able to get enough drippings to make the jam.
-Also avoid getting maple flavored bacon as it may throw off the taste.
+Also, avoid getting maple-flavored bacon as it may throw off the taste.

 How to Cook Bacon for Bacon Jam